Abzu: In Sumerian cosmology

 The Sumerian god Enki (Ea in the Akkadian language) was believed to have keen eyes and appeared out of the abzû since before human beings were created.
 His wife Damgalnuna, his mother Nammu, his advisor Isimud and a variety of subservient creatures, such as the gatekeeper Lahmu, also lived in the abzû.

 As a deity

 The Sumerian Genesis describes how the cosmic freshwater ocean surrounds our planet (created in its midst) on all sides.
 Salt sea serpent Tiamat is indicated by the green areas, so the sketch shows the same as Babylon's world map, now in side view.
-A breathable air bubble clings to the Earth's surface, with the Abzû as a roof, like on Athrahasis' ("Noah's") lifeboat.
+A breathable air bubble clings to the Earth's surface, with the Abzu's boundary layer as a roof, like on Athrahasis' (Noah's) lifeboat.
 Other details, such as "Noah's" island Dilmun, are taken from the Epic of Gilgamesh.
 An important technical detail are the gate sluices built into sky.
-Through them, the gods around Enlil, who knew very well how to construct irrigation systems, supplied their land Eden with rain, but also unleashed the great flood.
-It is not unlikely that Abzû, Tiamat, and the flood represent the source of Leviathan, a human-devouring cosmic sea monster.
+Through them, the gods around Enlil, who knew very well how to construct irrigation systems, supplied their land Eden with rain, but also unleashed the great flood - topics that are related to the Neolithic Revolution.
+It is likely that Abzû, Tiamat, and the flood represent the source of Leviathan, a human-devouring cosmic sea monster.